Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Applications

-Part of the results in Theorem \ref{th: global-optimality-factorization-noregularization} have appeared in the recent work \cite{li2020global}, but here we provide a precise upper bound on the negative curvature of the strict saddle that is absent in \cite{li2020global}.
+Part of the results in Theorem \ref{th: global-optimality-factorization-noregularization} have appeared in the recent work \cite{li2020global}, but here we provide a precise upper bound on the negative curvature of the strict saddle that is absent in \cite{li2020global}. {Again, the precise upper bound on the negative curvature of the strict saddle is helpful in determining the convergence rate of perturbed GD to the global minima as we mentioned in Remark \ref{rem: transferring-strict-saddle}}.